The Information Workshop

 It’s ancient wisdom that whatever it is, we can’t do it alone so us guys are helping each other get fit in all areas of our lives, together, by tapping into the powerful force of brotherhood as we do in the military, sports teams, fraternities, etc.

-The site is currently transitioning to a new and final version at 21cMan.org.
+The site is currently transitioning to a new and final version at 21cMan.org we hope will debut in 2025.

 The Clear Thinking Campaign